timostamm/protobuf-ts/MANUAL.md

 - "force_server_none"
   Do not generate rpc servers, ignore options in proto files.

+- "force_disable_services"
+  Do not generate anything for service definitions, and ignore options in proto files.
+This is the same as setting both options `force_server_none` and `force_client_none`, but also stops generating service metadata.

 - "optimize_speed"
   Sets optimize_for = SPEED for proto files that have no file option 'option optimize_for'.
 Since SPEED is the default, this option has no effect.